mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 ### NOTES
 Total Time: **117 minutes**

 Amazing what a good night sleep will do.
-My feet hit the floor this morning with more engergy than the past few days.
+My feet hit the floor this morning with more energy than the past few days.

 <!---->
 At the pool, I was in Esquimalt's_"Fast Lane"_ for the second time.
 I think I am over the mental hesitation of booking this lane.
 I haven't seen the crowd that occupies the fast lane at _Crystal Pool_.
 This workout, along with the swim on [Monday](javascript:flick('mon');), flowed well with everyone around me.